 Trip And Slip Accidents

-Although a slip or trip can look quite minor, they can lead to some very serious and long-lasting injuries.
+Although a slip or trip can look quite minor, it can lead to some very serious and long-lasting injuries.
 In cases where the slip was caused by some form of negligence, then you may be eligible to claim for any harm suffered amongst other damages.

 Examples of when a slip, trip or fall could be somebody else’s fault include: